Fistula-In-Ano

 • Consists of three parts – subcutaneous, superficial and deep

-• Between the external sphincter muscle laterally and the longitudinal muscle (inner sphincteric muscle) medially
+• Between external sphincter muscle laterally and the longitudinal muscle (inner sphincteric muscle) medially

 • Contains anal glands

-• The plane can be opened up surgically to provide access for operations on the sphincter muscles
+• Can be opened up surgically to provide access for operations on the sphincter muscles

 Anal glands